You can’t take my phone! Legal issues related to policies restricting students’ mobile devices.

 By Allen Clendaniel of Sedor, Wendlandt, Evans & Filippi, LLC

-Part two of a series on Technology and the Law.
+Part three of a series on Technology and the Law.

 When I started practicing law in the fall of 2005, I did not have a cell phone.
 I didn’t need one.
 Fourteen years later, I don’t think I could get through half a day without my trusty iPhone 7.